CyanogenMod/android_external_llvm/docs/CMake.rst

 Frequently-used CMake variables
 -------------------------------

-Here are listed some of the CMake variables that are used often, along with a brief explanation and LLVM-specific notes.
+Here are some of the CMake variables that are used often, along with a brief explanation and LLVM-specific notes.
 For full documentation, check the CMake docs or execute ``cmake --help-variable VARIABLE_NAME``.